Bergsgrav station

-Bergsgrav Station (Bergsgrav holdeplass) is a railway station located in the village of Vinne in the municipality of Verdal in Trøndelag county, Norway.
+Bergsgrav Station (Bergsgrav holdeplass) is a railway station located in the village of Vinne in Verdal Municipality in Trøndelag county, Norway.
 The station is located on the Nordland Line, and serves the southern Vinne suburb of Verdal.
 The station is only served by the Trøndelag Commuter Rail service between Steinkjer and Trondheim.

 There has been a station here since 1938, but the current station was built on 6 December 1977.